 (1993), and Nabokov (1999).

-He has been editing and writing for The Literary Encyclopedia (with responsibility for Russian literature, plus Vladimir Nabokov and Henry James) since 2002.
+He edited and wrote for The Literary Encyclopedia (with responsibility for Russian literature, plus Vladimir Nabokov and Henry James) from 2002.